Truck Accident Lawyer in Charlottesville, VA

 - More parties that may potentially be at fault – Multiple parties are involved in the operations of a commercial truck, including drivers, trucking companies, shipping companies, and manufacturers of truck components.
-Any of these parties or multiple parties may bear responsibility for a Virginia truck accident.
+Any of these parties or multiple parties may bear responsibility for a truck accident in Charlottesville.
 That can make determining fault more complicated.

 - Different types of evidence, rules, and regulations – Trucking companies and commercial drivers are subject to rules and regulations that do not come into play in typical car accident cases.
 Evidence of violations of these regulations can be an important part of your truck accident claim.

 Many truck accidents are caused by some form of driver negligence.
 Certain contributing factors are unique to truck crashes.